"Will the trail out of this wilderness be too covered in snow to find?"

 "I hope the bog isn't too bad" Pete said on the drive up.
 Translated, "Joe will be taking his non gor-tex trail running shoes off and running through the near freezing water in the bog in his bare feet".

 The next three hours consisted of finding a place to pitch our tent, cooking dinner - chicken burritos, starting a campfire, smoking cigars, drinking wine, and discussing things pertaining to life and Godliness.
 About mid-way though our cigars, the wind starting picking up, and the snow started flying.
-We put out our fire and retreated to our tent.
+We

 The temperature had dropped to about 10 degrees and the wind was howling in excess of 30 miles per hour.
 Wind chill?
 You do the math.
 We got into our polar pods and attempted to go to sleep...